pmean/build-website/text/05/SmallRelativeRisk.md

 deaths](http://www.americanheart.org/presenter.jhtml?identifier=4478),
 according to the American Heart Association.
 Nevertheless, pretty much everyone accepts the link between smoking and cardiovascular disease.
-If you relied on John Brignell\'s advice about relative risks less than 2 or 3, then your standard of proof would require that 80% to 120% of all smokers would have to die from cardiovascular disease.
+If you relied on John Brignell's advice about relative risks less than 2 or 3, then your standard of proof would require that 80% to 120% of all smokers would have to die from cardiovascular disease.
 Nothing, not even cigarettes, can produce 120% mortality, and even 80% mortality from a single cause is probably out of reach.

-A good recent commentary on this issue is \"The missed lessons of Sir Austin Bradford Hill\" by Carl Phillips and Karne Goodman.
+A good recent commentary on this issue is "The missed lessons of Sir Austin Bradford Hill" by Carl Phillips and Karne Goodman.

-That\'s my major quibble.
+That's my major quibble.
 A minor quibble is that this rule is usually restricted, even by John Brignell, to observational studies.
 But the study that showed an increase in risk for Vioxx was a randomized study.

-This doesn\'t mean that the rest of Dr. Carroll\'s comments are incorrect.
+This doesn't mean that the rest of Dr. Carroll's comments are incorrect.
 It is indeed possible that we are all overreacting to weak data.
-I don\'t think the final chapter has been written yet on Vioxx and other drugs in its class.
+I don't think the final chapter has been written yet on Vioxx and other drugs in its class.

 A chapter of the book I am writing, [Statistical